-Jason Grumet is the President of the Bipartisan Policy Center (BPC).
-Jason has 20 years of experience working at the intersection of science, policy and politics.
+Jason Grumet leads the American Clean Power Association (ACP) as Chief Executive Officer.
+Jason has over 20 years of experience working at the intersection of science, policy and politics.
 Throughout his career, he has built and led unique coalitions that have realized significant policy achievements at both the state and federal level.

 Jason is a frequent witness at Congressional hearings and has made appearances on NBC News, CNN, MSNBC, The News Hour with Jim Lehrer, and National Public Radio.
 He has also been featured in the New York Times, Washington Post, Wall Street Journal, Financial Times, and Los Angeles Times, among other leading publications.

-Prior to joining the Commission, Jason worked for NESCAUM (Northeast States for Coordinated Air Use Management), which represents the Northeast Governors on Environmental Matters.
+Jason previously worked for NESCAUM (Northeast States for Coordinated Air Use Management), which represents the Northeast Governors on Environmental Matters.

 Jason received a Bachelor of Arts degree from Brown University and his Juris Doctorate from Harvard University.
 He lives with his wife, Stephanie, and their three children in Washington, D.C.